 Businesses fight tooth and nail to establish and brand supremacy.
 Today, professionals are paid to write false or hype reviews across the internet and social media.
 Also, sometimes customers often write angry reviews in the spur of a moment.
-Such reviews often spread across the internet like wildfire and do unmitigated harm to the brand image of a company.
+Such reviews often spread across the internet like wildfire and do unmitigated harm to a company’s brand image.

 Negative reviews often drive away customers.
 Studies show, 40% of consumers are put off from buying a product/service if there is a negative review.

-Visual web scrapers and web scraping frameworks in text analyses empower brand monitoring, comprehending one’s brand evolution and in pinpointing aspects affecting one’s brands in real-time, thus, enabling businesses to take necessary action immediately.
+Visual web scrapers and web scraping frameworks in text analytics empower brand monitoring, comprehending one’s brand evolution, and pinpointing aspects affecting one’s brand in real-time, thus, enabling businesses to take necessary action immediately.

 #4.
 Customer Service

-Businesses constantly endeavor to facilitate seamless customer service.
+Businesses constantly endeavour to facilitate seamless customer service.
 Much of the customer churn factors occur due to customer service flaws.
-With text analysis, you can scrape together customer concerns/queries and feedback to streamline customer service processes.
-Aside from improving responsiveness this can also help automatically route tickets to reduce manual work and errors.
-To give an example: the algorithm draws a point ‘My order isn’t delivered yet’ out of customer queries – this will be compared and matched with Delivery Issues tag automatically with the assistance of text analysis.
+With text analytics tools, you can scrape together customer concerns/queries and feedback to streamline customer service processes.
+Aside from improving responsiveness, this can also help automatically route tickets to reduce manual work and errors.
+To give an example: the algorithm draws a point ‘My order isn’t delivered yet’ out of customer queries – this will be compared and matched with a Delivery Issues tag automatically with the assistance of text analytics tools.

-Additionally, text analysis will also help in establishing personalized customer services, employ the right person for the job and set priorities efficiently.
+Additionally, text analytics tools will also help establish personalized customer services, employ the right person for the job, and set priorities efficiently.

 #5.
 Business Intelligence

-Although businesses are able to glean “what is happening?” with data analysis, they struggle to figure out “why this is happening?”.
-Text Analysis helps businesses in obtaining context out of the numeric data and reason out why a situation has happened or is happening or what may happen in the future.
-Case in point, a large number of factors contribute to Sales performance.
-While data analysis will provide one with numerical statistics, text analysis will help weave why there is a drop or rise in the performance.
+Although businesses can glean “what is happening?” with data analysis, they struggle to figure out “why this is happening?”.
+Applications of text analytics help businesses obtain context out of the numeric data and reason out why a situation has happened or is happening or what may happen in the future.
+Case in point, a large number of factors contribute to sales performance.
+While data analysis will provide one with numerical statistics, text analytics techniques will help determine why there is a drop or rise in the performance.

 #6.
 Product Analytics

-Text analysis not just helps in understanding customer needs, but also helps in improving the product.
-Analyzing customer reviews gives a clear picture of what exactly the customer is looking for vis a vis a product, along with what he/she thinks about the competitor’s product.
-This enables businesses and brands to build quality products that meet customer requirements.
+Text analytics not just helps in understanding customer needs, but also helps in improving the product.
+Analyzing customer reviews gives a clear picture of what exactly the customer is looking for vis-à-vis a product and what they think about the competitor’s product.
+It enables businesses and brands to build quality products that meet customer requirements.